Verfassungsblog/metadata-wordpress-plugins/docs/README.md

 # Documentation

-The documentation can be generated via [phpdocs](https://www.phpdoc.org/), see `code/deployment/devel/run_phpdocs.sh`.
+This folder contains the php API documentation that can be generated via [phpdocs](https://www.phpdoc.org/), see `code/deployment/devel/run_phpdocs.sh`.